build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 As [we went over previously](#avahi-and-avahi-daemon), Avahi name resolution works by editing the `hosts` entry in `/etc/nsswitch.conf`.
 Even if we have the `avahi-daemon` running on a machine, if we remove the `mdns4_minimal` entry from the `hosts` in `/etc/nsswitch.conf`, we'll break the name resolution process.
 Try it for yourself.

 Can you explain why?
 If you're not comfortable with your explanation yet, review how a computer knows how to resolve a name in [chapter 1](../001-nr-getting-started/README.md#how-does-your-computer-know-where-to-go-to-resolve-a-name).

-**TODOS:**

-* consider if we should replace `ping` with an actual name resolution tool
-  * what about just having a small section at the end that shows some tools/commands?
-    * dig
-    * getent
-* exercise: `hopon host-a`, can you see name resolution packets for `host-b` hitting `host-a`.
-Maybe use this line: Since this is a multicast packet, every machine on the `6.0.0.0/8` network receives the packet.
-* exercise: `restart` machines and perform name resolution for `host-c` => `host-h` again. run `tcpdump` on `host-f`. what are you seeing? why?
-* finish Anycast/Multicast/Broadcast explanation
-* add an end of the chapter exercises section. one exercise should be changing configuration settings on avahi-conf, e.g. change the hostname. maybe this explanation would help set the stage?
-* reread and make sure there's a good flow

-You'll see that `avahi-utils` has been added to your Dockerfile for this chapter to install the software for you on `restart`.
-We also needed to be able to configure the avahi server.
-You'll find the configuration settings in [the avahi-daemon.conf file](./init/avahi-daemon.conf) and you'll see the file copied into our containers in [the start-up.sh script](./init/start-up.sh).

 ## Appendix